 During grading construction activity, silt fence will be installed per the approved plan in order to protect undisturbed areas.
-Sediment control logs will be installed along all roadways to minimize erosion in areas of concentrated stormwater.
+Sediment control logs and permanent rock check dams will be installed along all permanent and temporary sideroad ditches to minimize erosion in areas of concentrated stormwater.
+All sideroad ditches will be reseeded/mulched with installation of erosion control blanket.
+These sideroad swales route the stormwater directly to several low points where inlet protection will be installed to protect the proposed downstream storm system.
 Prior to the installation of the storm piping, temporary sediment basins intended to collect stormwater and filter the sediment before conveyance further downstream.
 Vehicle tracking control pads will be installed at all access points to the property.
 Regular maintenance and inspection of these facilities will be necessary throughout driveway construction and until vegetation is reestablished to ensure proper function of the temporary sediment basin outlet structures.